 - Cornstarch – Sprinkling cornstarch over the rice helps absorb excess moisture and creates a slightly crispier texture.

-- Butter – Adds a rich, restaurant-style flavor to the rice.
-Substitute with vegetable for a vegetarian/vegan dish.
+- Butter – Replace the butter with vegetable oil for a vegetarian/vegan option.

 - Minced garlic – Fresh garlic works best, but garlic powder can be used.